 Make sure the mussels are completely covered by liquid and agitate the jar to get any air bubbles out.
 In theory escabeche should last for some time, but do follow basic food preserving recommendations if you intend to keep the escabeche longer than a week.
 Claudia Roden suggests that sardines in escabeche will keep for two weeks in the fridge, using an escabeche of dry white wine, vinegar and olive oil in equal proportions, so mussels should last for a similar time.

 Allow the mussels to come to room temperature before serving and eat them with good quality bread to mop up the sauce.
 They go very well with a pre-supper fino sherry.
-Alternately, warm up the mejillones en escbache and stir into some spaghetti.
+Alternately, warm up the mejillones en escabeche and stir into some pasta.